dpublic/y2038/README.md

 The bottom line is that you must know your code.

-Finally, these functions built and run under 32 bit and 64 bit OSes will return the same result so the same code is portable.
+These functions built and run under 32 bit and 64 bit OSes will return the same result so the same code is portable.

+Finally, this code has only been tested under 32 and 64 bit Linux but you can run the testpostime64 sample program to verify on your system.